dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 Helmholtz.
 In more simple terms: the photo *looks* fake, but how can one intuitively describe *how* it is definitively fake without inspecting the pixels for evidence of photoshopping?
 It's because it defies the human intuition for natural philosophy.
-We do not need advanced symbolic manipulation of maths and logic to understand that this photo is fake.

 #### Helmholtz's Three Laws Are Demonstrated By Every Vape Video On Youtube

 ![Smoke Rings](/img/posts/2018-12-10-the-analytic-i-ching/smoke-rings.jpg)

-Again ...
-Why?
-Because a visual representation of phenomena, whether artistic or photographic, in its depiction of natural phenomena, must reflect the preservation of equilibrium.
+We do not need advanced symbolic manipulation of maths and logic to understand that this photo is fake.
+A visual representation of phenomena, whether artistic or photographic, in its depiction of natural phenomena, must reflect the preservation of equilibrium.
 Otherwise it *looks* fake.
 This is the difference between bad lighting and good lighting in paintings.
 When visual phenomena deviate from our neurologically encoded physical models, our analytical emulation of physics can not only distinguish the qualitative differences at a subconscious level, but also direct the mind's attention to areas in the depiction's local space that seem *most fake*.

 Via our experience of physical phenomena via sensory stimuli, our brain develops analytical models of physics that effectively